osrf/gazebo_tutorials/haptix_comm/tutorial.md

 # Running the simulation with your controller

-In the Linux machine, double-click on the `haptixStart` desktop icon to start the simulation.
+On the Linux machine, double-click on the `haptixStart` desktop icon to start the simulation.

 ## Windows